Psoccrates/psoccrates-developer-portfolio/README.md

-**Development Concepts: utilizing reusable components or bottom up development, supplying modern image formats such as webp, and practicing object-oriented CSS; separating structure from content and container from “skin.”**
+**Development concepts: utilizing reusable components or bottom up development, supplying modern image formats such as webp, and practicing object-oriented CSS; separating structure from content and container from “skin.”**

 ![carbon](https://user-images.githubusercontent.com/90261947/144902235-a3fb9194-5e04-403e-b9bc-4b7d5c74a1aa.png)